 Stop for a moment.
 Right here is the first taste of why we know this letter is selfish and this practice of shunning is done for selfish reasons.
 Note the mother says she raised her son in the strongly held beliefs that she had, not the beliefs that her son expressed.

-In all fairness, Jehovah’s Witnesses believe that their reward for being a JW is eternal life on paradise earth, and that’s a nice belief, but it doesn’t mean that their children will automatically agree with them or that they will want the same thing out of life as the parents.
+In all fairness, Jehovah’s Witnesses believe that their reward for being a JW is eternal life on paradise earth, and that’s a nice belief, but it doesn’t mean that their children will automatically agree with them, or that they (the child) will want the same things out of life as the parents.
 Assuming that their children will also believe in this religion and share their religious opinions as they get older is a JW parent’s first sign of selfishness.

 I personally have always believed in the Truth as presented in the Bible and have always felt the strong presence of Jehovah God and Jesus in my life, even as a child.
 I have always believed the prophesies in the Bible, and that there will be paradise on earth in which everyone will live in peace and love with no war, sickness and death, and that the dead will be resurrected due to Jehovah’s justice and fairness.
 I have always lived my life with all this in view, and have never sought a worldly, secular career or pathway.
 Becoming one of Jehovah’s Witnesses was the obvious next step for me.

 Note how three sentences in a row start with “I”?
 Really read what this woman is saying: I believed this religion, I believe in Jehovah, I believe the bible, I believe in paradise on earth, I chose to give up a career, I chose to become one of Jehovah’s Witnesses… This letter continues to be about her and what she believes, and not about her son and what he believes, by way of religion or anything else.